 Scotia Capital (USA) Inc. (the Company) is a wholly-owned subsidiary of Scotia Holdings (USA) LLC, a Delaware limited liability company (SHUSA or the Parent).
-Prior to its conversion from a corporation to a limited liability company on July 1, 2023, SHUSA was a Delaware corporation operating under the name, Scotia Holdings (US) Inc. The Company's ultimate parent is The Bank of Nova Scotia, a Canadian bank chartered under the Bank Act (Canada).
+The Company's ultimate parent is The Bank of Nova Scotia, a Canadian bank chartered under the Bank Act (Canada).
 The Company is a registered broker-dealer with the U.S. Securities and Exchange Commission (SEC) under the Securities Exchange Act of 1934 and is a member of the Financial Industry Regulatory Authority (FINRA), the Securities Investor Protection Corporation (SIPC), the Options Clearing Corp (OCC), the New York Stock Exchange (NYSE) as well as other exchanges.
 The Company is also a registered futures commission merchant with the Commodity Futures Trading Commission (CFTC) and a member of the National Futures Association (NFA).
 The Company's primary business activities include debt and equity securities underwriting, fixed income sales and trading, equity sales and trading, securities borrowing and lending, repurchase agreement activities, investment banking, and equity research.
 The Company's customers and counterparties comprise a diverse group of domestic and foreign corporations, governments, and institutional investors.